-The introduction of the GDPR (General Data Protection Regulation) has given EU residents a range of new powers when it comes to the way organisations process their personal data.
+The introduction of the General Data Protection Regulation (GDPR) has given EU residents a range of new powers when it comes to the way organisations process their personal data.

 By submitting a DSAR (data subject access request) to an organisation, individuals are entitled to receive:

-Confirmation that their personal data is being processed;
+- Confirmation that their personal information is being processed;

 - Access to that information;